ldziedziul/matterbook/README.md

 **Important!** Be aware that after each run matterbook.yml will be updated with new extended(long-lived) access token

 ## Run ##
-run simply `./matterbook.py` or `./matterbook-start.sh` to start matterbook in background.
+simply run `./matterbook.py`.
+If you want to start matterbook in background use `./matterbook-start.sh`

 run `./matterbook-stop.sh` to stop matterbook